MonashProteomics/FragPipe-Analyst/README.md

 - PDFlatex

 ### Multiple options
-Once all the dependencies are installed, follow steps below to run the server locally.
+Once all the prerequisites are installed, follow steps below to build and run the server locally.

 You can build it natively:

 ``` sh